CaioHAndradeLima/crypto-real-time-pipeline/README.md

 Container starts  ──────────────┐
    │                            │
    ▼                            │
+Load DAGs                       │
-init_connections.sh             │
+   ├── Bronze ingestion         │
-   ├── add airbyte connection   │
+   ├── Silver transformation    │
-   │                            │
+   └── Gold transformation      │
    ▼                            │
-Start Weather Pipeline           │
-   ├── Bronze                   │
-   ├── Silver                   │
-   ├── Gold                     │
-   ▼                            │
-Data Available  ◄───────────────┘
+NYC weather metrics ready ◄─────┘
 ```

 ## Weather Business Questions

-The postgres used has tables and data designed to answer typical retail business questions such as:
+The pipeline is designed to answer weather analytics questions for New York City, such as:

-- How many orders are created per day?
+- How many days did it rain in NYC per month?
-- How much revenue is generated?
-- What is the order conversion rate?
+- What is total monthly precipitation in NYC?
-- Which products generate the most revenue?
-- What percentage of orders are canceled or refunded?
-- How long does it take for an order to move from created from shipped to delivered?

-CDC is enabled for the `orders` table in the OLTP database.
-All other tables are ingested using a batch approach.
+- How does rainfall vary by season?
+- Which months are above historical rainfall average?

 ## dbt Strategy